The JK trigger model

 data = engee.run( "jk_trigger" )

-Plot the model in the state when both inputs are set to the upper position.
+Let's plot the schedules of the model in a state when both inputs are set to the upper position.

 gr()